Chemical Kinetics and Dynamics of Complex Systems

 Our works are interdisciplinary.
 We apply quantum mechanics, statistical thermodynamics, solid-state physics, and other branches of physics and applied mathematics to tackle the challenges that arise from the intrinsic complexities of chemistry.
 If you are an incoming graduate student interested in joining us, here is a suggested list for your first-year curriculum.

-Acknowledgment: We are grateful for the generous financial support provided by Boston College, and the Schiller Institute for Integrated Science and Society.
+Acknowledgment: We are grateful for the generous financial support provided by Boston College, the Schiller Institute for Integrated Science and Society, and the National Science Foundation.

 Apply, explore, and develop novel electronic-structure methods and kinetics/dynamics theories!